-The Stewardship Network 416 Longshore Dr., Ann Arbor, MI 48105 (734) 996-3190 staff@stewardshipnetwork.org www.stewardshipnetwork.org
+416 Longshore Dr. Ann Arbor, MI 48105 (734) 395-4483 staff@stewardshipnetwork.org

-The Stewardship Network's Grand Raisin Cluster
+The Stewardship Network's Grant Raisin Cluster

 The Grand-Raisin Cluster (GRC) was formed in late 2002.
 Each year since, The GRC has offered public workshops on subjects of interest to those who would explore and interact with native habitats.
 The GRC has two main areas of focus: 1) on the ground conservation action and planning, and 2) educating community members in conservation issues, techniques and other relevant topics.
 The GRC provides unique educational opportunities through events, workshops, activities and online networking to share ideas, information, skills and resources to enable local groups to increase their capacity to care for local land and water.
-You can reach the local coordinator for the Grand Raisin Cluster at raisin@stewardshipnetwork.org